-The opening balances of contract liabilities on January 1, 2021 and 2020 recognized in income for 2021 and 2020 were in the amounts of NT\$114,097 thousands and NT\$15,533 thousands, respectively.
+The opening balances of contract liabilities on January 1, 2022 and 2021 recognized in income for 2022 and 2021 were in the amounts of NT\$22,632 thousands and NT\$114,097 thousands, respectively.

-Changes in contract assets and contract liabilities are mainly attributable to the difference between the time when the Group transfers goods or services to customers to satisfy performance obligations and when customers pay.
+Changes in contract liabilities are mainly attributable to the difference between the time when the Group transfers goods or services to customers to satisfy performance obligations and when customers pay.

-(23) Remuneration of employees, directors, and supervisors
+(XXII) Remuneration of employees, directors, and supervisors